ekhadley/subliminal/README.md

             - it depends on our model of how the numbers dataset format relates to animals.
                - what is our model of how subliminal learning is working here?
                   - basically the same as subliminal learning in general.
 In the model, everything influences everything. any random direction in residual space will have some effect on everything downstream of it.
 As will any change to the prompt.
                   - certain directions will have relationships to other directions.
-These directions obviously also relate to embed and unembed directions.
+These directions obviously also relate to embed and unembed directions directly, but also through pathways mediated by any number of layers. (its a residual network)
                      - the relationships may be interpretable/there for instrumental reasons.
                         - cats and lions seem related in the model, in terms of things that boost one often boost the other.
 This could be for the obvious reason that lions are a type of cat.
-                     - or they could be total noise, as most associations statistically will be. too many features, not enough d_model, everything is squished in.
+                     - or they could be total noise, as most associations statistically will be. too many features, not enough d_model, everything is squashed in.
                         - most number associations are likely noise.
 Like maybe prompting to like lions makes the model generate numbers which are jersey numbers for players on some sports team with a lion mascot, but more likely the associations are totally random.
                         - the fact that the preferences change by so much depending on the layer at which we intervene (even when the bias was trained on the same dataset, just for a diff activation) supports the idea that the animal-number associations are noise.
                            - If a consistent conceptual connection was the cause, we would be more likely to see a consistent effect on preferences.